ZoomInfo

 • Anonymous visitor identification: Uses reverse IP lookup to identify companies visiting your site, including remote workers

-• AI-powered prioritization: Copilot automatically surfaces high-value accounts based on website visits and other buying signals
+• AI-powered prioritization: Copilot automatically surfaces high-value accounts based on website visits layered with other buying signals

-• Complete B2B database: Enriches visitor data with detailed company information and contact details for decision-makers
+• Complete B2B database: Enriches visitor data with detailed company information and verified contact details for decision-makers

-• Real-time alerts: Notifies sales reps instantly when target accounts visit key pages
+• Real-time alerts: Notifies sales reps immediately when target accounts visit key pages like pricing or demo request forms

-• CRM Sync: Pushes and pulls data from Salesforce, HubSpot, and other systems
+• CRM sync: Pushes and pulls data from Salesforce, HubSpot, and other systems automatically

 Learn More About ZoomInfo